Prag8855/aab/content/guides/blue-card.md

 - Become a [permanent resident](/glossary/Niederlassungserlaubnis) after 21 to 27 months[^10]
 - Become a citizen after 5 years

-This guide explains how to apply for a [[Blue Card]] in Berlin or in your country.
+This guide explains how to apply for a [[Blue Card]] in Berlin or in your home country.

 {% include "_blocks/tableOfContents.html" %}